Ficool

 Silence settled between them.

-"The servants," Zhao Yu said quietly.
+"The servants."
+Zhao Yu's gaze fixed on the ceiling.
 "Li San and Ma Hong.
 I keep seeing them.
 Every time I close my eyes."

 "I was the senior cultivator on that patrol."
 Zhao Yu's hands clenched in his blankets.
 "Sixteen years old.
-Body Refinement Stage 5.
+Mid-stage body refinement.
 I was supposed to protect everyone.
 And when that wolf appeared..."
 He shook his head.
 "I froze.
 For just a moment, I froze.
 And by the time I moved, Li San was already..."

-"It happened in seconds," Wang Ben said.
+"It happened between one heartbeat and the next," Wang Ben said.
 "No one could have reacted fast enough."

 "You did."